Alter-net Bodies: Fat/Crip/Queered Identities, Expressions, and Cyber Activism

 - Intersections of the Body Positive Movement, Trans Liberation Movement, Disability Movement, Black Lives Matter

 - LGBTQ Digital Art and DIY Projects Tutorials

 - Butch and Femme Aesthetics, Gender Presentations, Performance, Embodiments

 - Inter-generational discourses on LGBTQ Terminology & Context

-All accepted papers will be considered for publication in Volume III of Queer Cats, the first graduate-student-run, interdisciplinary, academic e-journal of LGBTQ research.
+All accepted papers will be considered for publication in Queer Cats Volume 5, the first graduate-student-run, interdisciplinary, academic e-journal of LGBTQ research.